fsprojects/fantomas/docs/docs/contributors/The Missing Comment.md

 ---
 # The Missing Comment

-Code comment can literally exist between every single F# token.
+Code comments can literally exist between every single F# token.
 I'm looking at you block comment `(* ... *)`.
 As explained in [Detecting trivia](./Prepare%20Context.html#Detecting-trivia), we need to do quite some processing to restore code comments.
 In this guide, we would like to give you seven tips to restore a missing comment!

 ## Breathe

-We very much understanding that losing a code comment after formatting can be extremely frustrating.
+We understand it very well that losing a code comment after formatting can be extremely frustrating.
 There is no easy fix that will solve all the missing comments overnight.
 Each case is very individual and can be complex to solve.
 May these steps help towards fixing your problem!